magecomp/Magento-2-ChatGPT-AI-Content-Generator/README.md

 # Wonderful!
 See, how easily all things get DONE!
 <img width="600" height="350" src="https://s10.gifyu.com/images/Utilizes_OpenAI_API_to_produce_AI_content-1.gif">

+# Unique offerings
+* Content generation with 1-2 seconds
+* High quality content
+* SEO-friendly content
+* Usage of OpenAI API

 # Benefits
 * It composes metadata in one go.
 * It utilizes OpenAI API for creating content.
+* It allows to revise the content according to our needs.
 * It saves your time.
 * It creates unique content.